 - Fill a jar ¼ of the way with herbs.
 Pour in the raw honey and raw apple cider vinegar.

 - Screw on the top (if using a metal lid, place a piece of parchment paper in between the lid and the vinegar mixture), shake, and let it sit on your kitchen counter for 4 weeks.
+Strain the herbs out and store in a lidded glass jar away from heat and light.

 - To use, take 2 teaspoons at a time up to 3 times a day.
 If you don’t like the taste, turn it into a salad dressing and consume it on fresh greens.